confh/Discord-bot-template/README.md

 ## Commands

-The bot currently supports the following commands:
+The bot currently has the following commands:

 * `/ping`: Responds with the current time.
+* `/guilds` (owner only): Shows all the guilds that the bot is in.